 Masshylia thus paves the way for a reproducible hydrogen ecosystem, on an industrial and multi-purpose scale, that will contribute to the development of the area while also having an international reach thanks to its proximity to the Mediterranean.

-- > 100 MWc of total capacity for the solar farms supplying power to the site
+- > 100 MWp of total capacity for the solar farms and complement of electricity coming from the grid supplying power to the site

 * Subject to obtaining financial support and authorisation from the relevant competition authorities.